Suraj-Chavan1/Project-Atlas/README.md

 Moreover, **Project ATLAS** streamlines the extraction of **requirements** from both **textual** and **graphical inputs**, generates structured **SRS**/**BRD** or any types of requirement documents, and seamlessly integrates with **JIRA** for automated backlog updates and efficient **workflow management**.

 ## Objectives

 - **Automate Requirement Extraction**
   AI-driven analysis of documents and graphics to generate structured requirements, significantly reducing manual effort.

 - **Streamline Documentation**
-  Automatically generate standardized SRS, SOW documents, and JIRA user stories to accelerate the documentation process based on user input, speeding up documentation process by **90 percent**.
+  Automatically generate standardized SRS, SOW, BRD documents, and JIRA user stories to accelerate the documentation process based on user input, speeding up documentation process by **90 percent**.

 - **Enhance Security**
   Leverage MFA, and RBAC(Role based Access Control)  to ensure that all sensitive data remains secure and compliant.